 With the passage of time, the instrument has become one of the most crucial instruments in jazz.
-In the classical music, the saxophone was used as a solo instrument in the various environments including piano, orchestra and wind band.
+In classical music, the saxophone was used as a solo instrument in various environments including piano, orchestra, and wind band.

 Moreover, the saxophone was used as an orchestral voice.
-Mostly the saxophone was as a solo voice, but some used it into various music settings.
-In the classical music, some of the notable composers of saxophone include:
+Mostly the saxophone was as a solo voice, but some used it in various music settings.
+In classical music, some of the notable composers of saxophone include:

 - George Gershwin

 The work of classical saxophone keeps expanding and it is difficult for someone new to classical music knows where to start.
 In this write-up, we have focused on some of the great classical saxophone music pieces in no particular order.

 17 Great Classical Saxophone Music Pieces / Saxophone Solo Song

 This classical saxophone music was composed by Claude Debussy.
 It was requested in 1903 by Elisa Hall, President of the Boston Orchestral Club.
 Debussy didn’t know much about the capabilities of this instrument and left it incomplete for several years.

 He again started working on the composition in 1911.
 Debussy sent his draft to Hall in the same year, but the song had gaps in it.
 In 1918, he died and the composition was still unfinished.
 Later, Jean Roger-Ducasse finished its composition.
 It is great music that you will want to listen to again and again.

 2. Glazunov Saxophone Concerto